How to Dissolve a Nonprofit Corporation in Georgia

 • if your nonprofit doesn't have members, by a vote of the directors.

-Under the first method, the board first must approve the proposal and plan of dissolution and then submit it to the members.
+Under the first method, the board must first approve the proposal and plan of dissolution and then submit it to the members.
 The members then generally meet and vote to approve the dissolution.
 Alternatively, members may approve of dissolution by written consent.

 Under the second method, it is up to the board alone to approve the proposal and plan of dissolution.
 Generally, the plan must be approved by a majority vote of the directors in office at the time of approval.